charlieroberts/p5.gibber.js/README.md

 There are a variety of examples in the included examples directory.

 ##Examples
-Simple examples of `p5` and `p5.gibber.js` can be found [http://charlie-roberts.com/gibber/p5-gibber/](here).
+Simple examples of `p5` and `p5.gibber.js` can be found [here](http://charlie-roberts.com/gibber/p5-gibber/).

 ##Building
 The library is an extremely thin wrapper around `Gibber.lib`; it currently only adds eight lines of code.
-This code ensures that Gibber functions are exported either to the global namespace or the `p5.prototype` object only, as per [https://github.com/lmccart/p5.js/wiki/p5.js-overview#instantiation--namespace](the instructions found here).
+This code ensures that Gibber functions are exported either to the global namespace or the `p5.prototype` object only, as per [the instructions found here](https://github.com/lmccart/p5.js/wiki/p5.js-overview#instantiation--namespace).
 Thus, if you need to hack on Gibber, it's best to do so on Gibber.lib.

 If you really want to build the library: